wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

 ### Step 3.3: Publish the new REST API version

-To publish the new version of the REST API you created, repeat [Step 6.2: Publish the REST API](#step-62-publish-the-rest-api)
+To publish the new version of the REST API you created, repeat [Step 1.4: Publish the REST API](#step-14-publish-the-rest-api)

 ### Step 3.4: Consume the new REST API version

 You can try out the new version via the front-end application.
-For more information about accessing and using the front-end application, see [Step 2.4.4: Consume the REST API via the front-end application](#step-244-consume-the-rest-api-via-the-front-end-application).
+For more information about accessing and using the front-end application, see [Step 2.3.5: Invoke the REST API](#step-23-deploy-a-web-application-and-invoke-the-rest-api).

 !!! info
     You do not need to subscribe the `readingListApp` application on the Developer Portal to the new REST API version because Choreo automatically creates this subscription.